tillgrallert/p0fb41f86/bootstrapped-scholarly-editions.md

 <!-- pre-process with pancritic -->
 <!-- pancritic bootstrapped-scholarly-editions.md -t markdown --critic-mode accept -o bootstrapped-scholarly-editions_changes-accepted.md -->

+# Introduction

 <!-- importance of periodicals -->

 Early Arabic periodicals published across the Eastern Mediterranean from the mid-nineteenth to the early twentieth centuries were at the core of social developments and formative discourses of modern(ising) societies that carry continued prominence across the region and beyond: such as the Arabic (cultural) renaissance (*nahḍa*), nationalism or the Islamic reform movement (*ṣalafiyya*).
 Yet, the vast majority of these journals and newspapers remain obscure and understudied beyond a few well-known titles from Beirut and Cairo.
 Periodicals are commonly perceived as being of ephemeral value.
 As physical artefacts---frequently printed with cheap ink on cheap paper and handled without care in transit---they are vulnerable to neglect and active destruction.
 Neoliberal defunding of cultural heritage institutions as a global phenomenon is compounded by an onslaught of iconoclasts, failing institutions, and wars ravaging Syria, Yemen, and Iraq.

-# We need access

 <!-- need: access -->
 Turning to Gil and Ortega's question of "What do we need?"[^6], the answer, therefore {==is==}{>>seems<<} simple: preservation and access! {--This *we*, here, shall refer first and foremost to --}Societies of the Global South {--that--} have a right to unhampered access to their own cultural record---a cultural record that is frequently held by institutions of the Global North.{>>and on their own terms<<} Access would also allow scholarly communities interested in the history of Middle Eastern societies to study them through their own cultural production.

 [^6]: [@Gil+2016, 29]

+{>>missing bit: brief summary of following sections<<}
+{>>missing bit: comment on OpenArabicPE's corpus<<}
+The following paper consists of two parts.
+I begin with challenging the equation of "digitisation = access" by outlining the various layers of inaccessibility inherent to existing digitisation efforts.
+The second part introduces the project Open Arabic Periodical Editions as an attempt to address some of the layers of inaccessibility through bootstrapping existing data, tools, and infrastructures into a framework for scholarly periodical editions. {>>I argue that by ...<<}

 <!-- preservation is covered by access since it is a pre-condition for the former -->